wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/manage-environmental-changes/includes/4-view-admin-analytics.md

 Shares and the Flow creator's email.
 Lastly, a trend will display what day the flow was shared on within the configured time period.

-This report is particularly useful for identifying makers who are sharing their work with others within the organization.
+This report is useful for identifying makers who are sharing their work with others within the organization.
 These makers are often referred to as champions who should be empowered so they can drive further business results.

 ![Shared report](../media/7-shared.png)